Head of Design

 Founder, Designer and Developer

-I've always been annoyed at how obtuse the iPhone calculator is.
-They basically translated a physical design directly to a touch interface without leveraging any of the features that modern digital interfaces afford.
-So as a personal project, I fixed it.
+I fixed the iPhone Calculator app.
 I first stripped away all the unnecessary buttons that most calculators have, and then added a simple swipe gesture to store numbers for later use.
 It's now available in the app store.
 Check it out at www.sumhold.com

 A never-ending side-project

-I've enjoyed getting into game development in my free-time and I've also taken it as an oopportunity to teach my kids math and coding since the excitement they get from watching me make this is contageious.
+I've enjoyed getting into game development in my free-time and I've also taken it as an opportunity to teach my kids math and coding since the excitement they get from watching me make this is contagious.